 Innovative Treatments and Multi-Centered International Clinical Studies

-The eye ward in the Kaplan Medical Center is one of the leading centers in Israel in participating and activity of the multi-centered international clinical centers.
+The ophthalmology ward in the Kaplan Medical Center is one of the leading centers in Israel in participating and activity of the multi-centered international clinical centers.
 Thanks to this fertile activity, the doctors and the entire staff are updated in new procedures.
 The patients get the most updated procedures and are in the front row of the quality of care, in an international level.
-Also, the participation in studies, grants the patients the possibility to receive the most advanced treatments, that can’t be achieved otherwise, and most of them were proven as efficient and effective, especially in eye diseases which induce blindness.
+Also, the participation in studies, grants the patients the possibility to receive the most advanced treatments, that can’t be achieved otherwise, and most of them were proven as efficient and effective, especially in ophthalmology diseases which induce blindness.

 During recent years, the ward emphasizes innovative treatments for age related macular degeneration (AMD), blocks of the central retinal vein, diabetic harms to the retina, glaucoma, and harms to the sight nerve.

 The doctors of the retina unit of the ward are international pioneers in observations and studies in two important subjects: